MeghaJJadhav/SignSense-Bridging-Gaps-in-Communication-through-ASL-Detection/README.md

 -Evolve the project into a user-friendly web application for broader accessibility.

--Open to collaboration and ideas for further improvement and implementation of LSTMs.
+-Open to collaboration and ideas for further improvement and implementation of CNN.